-What 6 of the 7 Countries With the Most COVID-19 Cases Have In Common
+What 6 Of The 7 Countries With The Most COVID-19 Cases Have In Common

 "Most of their populations in this group would fall back into poverty given a shock like this one," she says.

-For instance, Brazil's economy is expected to shrink by as much as 6 ½% this year due to the coronavirus crisis.
-Brazil has the second highest number of cases after the U.S. Nearly 100,000 people have died.
+For instance, Brazil's economy is expected to shrink by as much as 6.5% this year because of the coronavirus crisis.
+Brazil has the second-highest number of cases after the U.S. Nearly 100,000 people have died.
 The president and several of his top ministers have been infected.
-And as the pandemic continues to spread more and more Brazilians are losing work.
+And as the pandemic continues to spread, more and more Brazilians are losing work.

-"Even a country like Brazil that was so wealthy, 90 percent of the country earned less than ten dollars a day," Glassman says.
+"Even a country like Brazil that was so wealthy, 90% of the country earned less than $10 a day," Glassman says.

 "I'm worried that we're setting back the process of economic and social development that has gone so quickly over the past decade," she says.
 "And it will take us many years to catch back up."

-The entrepreneurial spirit that made countries like India, Brazil and South Africa dynamic, emerging markets also put them at greater risk of having large outbreaks.
+The entrepreneurial spirit that made countries like India, Brazil and South Africa dynamic emerging markets also put them at greater risk of having large outbreaks.
 These are places with a lot of "hustle," as Glassman puts it.
 Their economies were global.
 Business travelers and tourists jetted in and out.
 They have decent domestic transportation networks offering the coronavirus or other pathogens easy avenues to spread.
 They have health systems capable of detecting the disease.

-"In India, for example, there doing a lot of testing," says Jonathon Keymer, an intelligence analyst at the global risk management firm WorldAware.
+"In India, for example, they're doing a lot of testing," says Jonathon Keymer, an intelligence analyst at the global risk management firm WorldAware.
 "In Russia, they're doing a lot of testing.
 The more people you test, the more confirmed cases you're going to have."

 Keymer specializes in Russia and the former Soviet bloc countries for WorldAware and has also been modeling the impact of COVID-19 in these nations.